saferpay/sndbx/texts/css_iframe.md

 # Iframe Integration and CSS

-The Saferpay Payment Page, the Transaction Interface and Secure Card Data offer the options of Iframe integration and design with a Cascading Style Sheet (CSS).
-The following describes how this feature can be used and what needs to be adhered to.
+The Saferpay Payment Page, the Transaction Interface and Secure Card Data offer the options for Iframe integration and design with a Cascading Style Sheets (CSS).
+The following describes how these features can be used and what needs to be adhered to.

 ## <a name="css-iframe"></a> Iframe Integration